 Poets will include:

-Jeffrey Skinner, Judy Jordan, Nickole Brown, Cate Marvin, Kaveh Akbar, Paul Guest, Blas Falconer, Carrie Jerrell, Gary Jackson, Erica Dawson, Laura Van Prooyen, Simone Muench, Charles Jensen, Ace Boggess, and Jeannine Hall Gailey.
+Jeffrey Skinner, Judy Jordan, Cate Marvin, Kaveh Akbar, Paul Guest, Blas Falconer, Carrie Jerrell, Gary Jackson, Erica Dawson, Laura Van Prooyen, Simone Muench, Charles Jensen, Ace Boggess, and Jeannine Hall Gailey.

-We plan to launch on January 1, 2017.
-We will publish every week, with new fiction on Mondays, and then release an eBook at some point in the month as well.
+We launched on January 1, 2017.
+We will publish every week, with new fiction on Mondays, columns and non-fiction on Tuesdays, reprints on Thursdays, serialized work in our Saturday Night Special section, and poetry on Sundays.
+The eBooks will be emailed out at some point in the month as well, usually on the first of each month.
 In time we hope to have new content up every day.